thomis/sensu-plugins-oracle/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/thomis/sensu-plugins-oracle.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 1. Fork it ( https://github.com/thomis/sensu-plugins-oracle/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)